nubenetes/awesome-kubernetes/docs/grafana.md

 * [youtube.com: Grafana Loki Promtail | Grafana Loki Setup And Configuration On CentOs](https://www.youtube.com/watch?v=iqpLXUdJ0Ro&ab_channel=Thetips4you)
 * [grafana.com: What's new in Grafana Cloud for July 2021: Traces, live streaming, Kubernetes and Docker integrations, and more](https://grafana.com/blog/2021/07/06/whats-new-in-grafana-cloud-for-july-2021-traces-live-streaming-kubernetes-and-docker-integrations-and-more/)
 * [thenewstack.io: Grafana Is Not Worried About AWS Commercialization](https://thenewstack.io/grafana-is-not-worried-about-aws-commercialization/)
+* [grafana.com: Introducing the AWS CloudWatch integration, Grafana Cloud's first fully managed integration](https://grafana.com/blog/2021/11/17/2021/11/17/grafana-aws-cloudwatch-integration/) Latest integration available in Grafana Cloud: the AWS CloudWatch metrics integration, the first of our fully managed integrations that makes it simple to connect and visualize your data in Grafana.

 ## Grafana Dashboards
 * [Grafana Dashboards](https://grafana.com/grafana/dashboards)